MaffyMaths/Hisogram/README.md

 # Hisogram
-This program print frequency of symbols in .txt file with some graphics
+This program print frequency of letters in .txt file with some graphics

 ![Screenshot](example.png)